Ambrosys/os-matcher/docs/content/OperationalData/DataSelection/DataStructures.rst

 Example: Router
 ---------------

-The router mandatorily needs data about the street topology and the :term:`track` points, projected onto :ref:`street segments<street segment>`.
-The projections may suggest more than one :term:`candidate<sampling point candidate>`.
+The router mandatorily needs data about the street topology and the :term:`track` point projections onto :ref:`street segments<street segment>`.
+For each track point, there might exist more than one :term:`candidate<sampling point candidate>` (see `routing`_).

 It may optionally process the track point's timestamp and velocity, if present.
 In contrast, it does not need the track point's coordinates.